 People who live, work or go to school in Massachusetts can sign up for an ecard which will allow them to remotely access additional digital resources, including ebooks, magazines, journals and newspapers, from the Boston Public Library.
 To sign up for your ecard, go here.
 Your local public library card will not give you access to the Boston Public Library resources.

-If you are not a resident of Massachusetts, we recommend that you contact your local public.
+If you are not a resident of Massachusetts, we recommend that you contact your local public library.
 They will be able to direct you to any statewide resources in your state similar to those offered in Massachusetts.

 Below are links to the state libraries in New England and New York.
 If your state is not listed, Google the name of your state and "state library".